mike-duran-mitchell/gsc-api-search-analytics/README.md

 6. login
 7. Paste code in from Google.
 It will look something like `7Annnjy_RmTffaE//ERkp-0RygRsgavEDAnaeErTewqQ_za2143DFBnaw`
 8. Any time you want to run the code you just run `node index.js` from the command line.
-9. Note: To switch accounts you must delete your previously saved credentials at `~/.credentials/gsc-credentials.json`
+9. **Note: To switch accounts you must delete your previously saved credentials at `~/.credentials/gsc-credentials.json` and update `./client_secret.json` with the appropriate API credentials**
-8. Files currently save 90 days of data automatically in `./saves` 9..
-Set up a cron job if you are looking to have this done automatically
+8. Files currently save 90 days of data automatically in `./saves`
+9. Set up a cron job if you are looking to have this done automatically

 For subsequent keyword downloads, running `node index.js` is all you have to do.